-Dave earned his undergraduate degree from Ithaca College in 1991, where he played varsity baseball and earned numerous all-state and all-conference honors.
+Dave earned a B.S. in Communications from Ithaca College in 1991, where he played varsity baseball receiving numerous all-state and all-conference honors.
 Dave earned his law degree, with honors, from the University of Richmond School of Law in 1995, where he was awarded the Sheppard Scholarship.
-At Richmond, Dave served as an editor of the University of Richmond Law Review, earned the American Jurisprudence and Corpus Juris Secundum Book Awards and served on the Honor Court.
+At Richmond, Dave served as an editor of the University of Richmond Law Review, and won the American Jurisprudence and Corpus Juris Secundum Book Awards for Civil Procedure.

 News